-We know we love them but what makes a perfect burger?
+We know we love them, but what makes a perfect burger?
 What meat should be used?
 What other ingredients?
-How d you perfect grill one?
+And how do you perfectly grill one?

-Let’s find out in our ultimate guide on how to make burgers.
+Let’s find out in this, our ultimate guide on making burgers.

-To me, it’s a combination of the flavor of perfectly seasoned beef, a nice sear, not dense and juice running down your chin as you take that first bite.
+To me, the perfect burger is a combination of the flavor of perfectly seasoned beef, a nice sear, not too dense and with juice running down my chin as I take that first bite.

-The other part of your burger is the bun.
+The other part of a great burger is the bun.
 It should be fresh, bakery-quality that doesn’t get soggy and gummy like a cheap one.
 And, don’t forget your favorite toppings and condiments.

 Of course, different people have different tastes.
-So I’ve scoured the web to find the best recipes, ingredients, cuts of meat, and everything you need to know on the topic of how to make burgers at home and present it to you in this article.
+So I’ve scoured the web to find the best recipes, ingredients, cuts of meat, and everything you need to know on the topic of making burgers at home, and I present it to you in this article.

-- The Best Cuts of Beef to Make the Perfect Hamburger
+- 2 The Best Cuts of Beef to Make Burgers

-- How to Make Burgers – And How to Grill a Perfect Burger
+- 6 How to Make Burgers Step-by-Step — And How to Grill Them

-- 5 of the Best Burger Recipes on The Web
+- 7 Five of the Best Burger Recipes on The Web

 Everyone has a little difference of opinion on what makes a great hamburger.